MaibornWolff/dcos-deploy/README.md

 If the URL is neither a http nor a https url it wil be treated as a path behind the DC/OS adminrouter.
 When executing the call dcos-deploy will use its DC/OS credentials to authenticate against the adminrouter.
 So for example if a DC/OS cluster is reachable under `https://dcos.mycluster` and `url` is defined as `/service/myservice/reload` then dcos-deploy will call the URL `https://dcos.mycluster/service/myservice/reload`.

 The same restrictions from `taskexec` in regards to state apply.
 As such this entity will run every time `apply` is called unless `when` and dependencies are used (see description for `taskexec` above for details).

+### IAM Group

+`type: iam_group` defines a group in the DC/OS IAM system.
+It has the following options:

+* `name`: Name of the group.
+Required.
+Variables can be used.
+* `description`: Description of the group.
+Required.
+Variables can be used.
+* `permissions`: Permissions to give to the group.
+Dictionary.
+Key is the name of the permission (rid), value is a list of actions to allow.
+If a permission does not yet exist, it will be created.
+Variables can be used.
+See [Serviceaccount](#Serviceaccount) for an example.

+### IAM User

+`type: iam_user` defines a user in the DC/OS IAM system.
+It is similar to the `serviceaccount` but represents a normal user with username and password.
+It has the following options:

+* `name`: Name of the user.
+Required.
+Variables can be used.
+* `description`: Description of the user.
+Is represented as `Full name` in the DC/OS Admin UI.
+Required.
+Variables can be used.
+* `update_password`: Cleartext password to set for the user.
+Required.
+Variables can be used.
+* `update_password`: If set to true will always overwrite the current user password with the one specified here.
+Defaults to true.
+* `groups`: List of groups the user should be added to.
+Optional.
+Variables can be used.
+* `permissions`: Permissions to give to the user.
+Dictionary.
+Key is the name of the permission (rid), value is a list of actions to allow.
+If a permission does not yet exist, it will be created.
+Variables can be used.
+See [Serviceaccount](#Serviceaccount) for an example.

 ## Deployment process
 When running the `apply` command dcos-deploy will first check all entities if they have changed.
 To do this it will first render all options and files using the provided variables, retrieve the currently running configurations from the DC/OS cluster using the specific APIs (e.g. get the app definition from marathon) and compare them.
 It will print a list of changes and ask for confirmation (unless `--yes` is used).
 If an entity needs to be created it will first recursively create any dependencies.